From Moral Issues that Divide Us

 Moral objectivism holds to three main positions.
 First, moral values are objective in the sense that they are not created by humans and are independent of subjective human thought processes.
 Objectivists have often argued that moral values exist in a higher nonphysical realm.
 Second, moral values are unchanging in the sense that they do not vary over time and from place to place.
 No matter how far back in time you go, or where on this planet you might travel, the same unchanging moral values will apply in those places.
 Third, moral values are universal in that they apply to everyone who exists.
 No one is privileged enough to escape from these norms and, instead, they umbrella over every living person.

-The ancient Greek philosopher Plato (428-348 BCE) developed one of the most influential theories of moral objectivism.
+The ancient Greek philosopher Plato (428-348 BCE) developed the most influential theory of moral objectivism.
 For Plato, moral values exist in a higher spirit-realm that he refers to as the realm of the Forms.
 The Forms are absolute truths that are the ultimate standards for what goes on down here on earth.
 Take mathematics, for example, as when I apply basic mathematical principles to calculate my taxes.
 My efforts at doing math are faulty and I can easily get them wrong.
 In the realm of the Forms, though, there exist perfect mathematical principles, and it is really those that I am trying to grasp when I do numerical calculations.
 So too with morality: in the realm of the Forms, there exist the perfect standards of goodness, justice, charity and all other values.
 Down here on earth, I try to look up towards the higher realm and grasp these moral Forms as the standards that guide my conduct.
 Plato’s moral objectivism is an extreme position of moral objectivism, but it nonetheless was very popular for around 2000 years.
 Its great appeal is that it gives us a sense of constancy in a troublesome world of chaos.
-Often we want to know exactly how we should behave, and exactly what we can expect from other people.
+Often, we want to know exactly how we should behave, and exactly what we can expect from other people.
 When someone mugs me, for example, it is comforting to say that my attacker has violated a universal and unchanging moral rule – and has not simply obstructed my preferences here and now.
 Plato’s theory of objective moral Forms helps make sense of that conviction.

 As appealing as moral objectivism is, skeptically-minded advocates of moral relativism reject all three of its main positions.
-First, relativists deny that moral values are objective: it does not make much sense to speak of “values” existing independently of human thought processes.
+First, relativists deny that moral values are objective: it does not make sense to speak of “values” existing independently of human thought processes.
 We have no experience of higher nonphysical realms; we live down here in the physical world, and it is here that we must look for the foundation of morality.
 And, as we look down here in the human realm, we must see that morality is a human invention.
 We create morality; we do not adopt it by inspecting some mysterious objective realm.
 While moral objectivism may offer us some comfort, it is nevertheless an illusion that we should abandon.
 Morality, then, is relative in the sense that it is relative to our human needs and preferences.
 Second, moral values are far from the unchanging things that objectivists allege.
 Our value system is continually shifting in dramatic ways.
 In past centuries people commonly approved of slavery and torture, and we now reject these as moral atrocities.
 In past centuries people disapproved of premarital sex, and today many people deem it to be morally acceptable.
 Just a few decades ago most people in the US rejected the idea of gay marriage, but the opposite is now the case and it has even been legalized.
 Not only do we see these dramatic changes in moral attitudes through time, but we can see it today when comparing our culture’s moral values with others around the world.
 This is particularly evident with issues such as abortion, euthanasia, alcohol consumption, recreational drug use, public nudity.

 Third, according to the relativist, moral values are not as universal as objectivists claim: they do not apply to all people in the same way.
 Fundamental moral values clash with each other, and we would be hard pressed to find many that apply to everyone in all cultures.
-Think about the beliefs held by the various world religions – the most visible institutions of moral values.
+Think about the beliefs held by the various world religions, which the most visible institutions of moral values.
 Religions come and go with the emergence of new civilizations, they quite literally war with each other, and most religions hold principles which are irreconcilable with those of other religions.
 And all this goes on while each religion stubbornly maintains its claim to absolute truth.
 This is how it goes with morality in general: we feel very strongly about our own moral convictions, but so too do people who disagree with us.
-I might be tempted to say that everyone is bound by the same universal moral standards that I hold to, but it is more reasonable to say instead that moral values apply more particularly to those who adopt those specific ones.
+I might be tempted to say that everyone is bound by the same universal moral standards that I hold to, but it is more reasonable to say instead that moral values apply to people who adopt those specific ones.

 When moral relativists maintain that values are human inventions, they may mean one of two things.
 First, they sometimes mean that individual people create their own morality, which is a position called individual relativism.
 That is, I, in my best moments, create my own world, envision my own preferences and invent my own values.
 A second approach, called cultural relativism, maintains that human societies, and not individual people, create morality.
 On this view, we are all products of our cultural surroundings, and it is naive to say that I or any other individual person can create a unique set of values.
 There are indeed some moral visionaries, such as Gandhi who fought for equality through peaceful protest.
 But even these crusaders did not appear in a vacuum, and were molded by social forces around them.